HamidAliakbarlou/Feature-Selection-with-Metaheuristics-SA-VNS/README.md

-# Feature Selection with Simulated Annealing & Variable Neighborhoob Search
+# Feature Selection with Simulated Annealing & Variable Neighborhood Search

 #### Coding from scratch for feature selection process with Simulated Annealing & VNS: